RequirementEngineering/ch-re-JD154075/SRS.md

 IEEE.
 IEEE Std 830-1998 IEEE Recommended Practice for Software Requirements Specifications.
 IEEE Computer Society, 1998.

 ##    1.5 Overview
-The remainder of this document describes the informal  and formal requirements and is used to establish a context for the technical requirements specification.
+The remainder of this document describes the formal requirements and is used to establish a context for the technical requirements specification.
-These sections are cross-referenced by topic; to increase understanding by both groups involved.
+*These sections are cross-referenced by topic; to increase understanding by both groups involved.*

 #   2.Overall Description
-This software system is a new attempt to meet new automatize registry of students by making a system where the laboratory service administrator can digitally view, create, modify, and share with other faculty a linear series of the student’s time records of their social work.
+This software system is a new attempt to meet new automatize registry of timesheets by making a system where the laboratory director can digitally view, create, modify, and share with other faculty a linear series of the time records such as;
+>1.Student's time in social work.
 Students can view and self-evaluate their progress, but not modify and will be rewarded with a certificate that mark their progress and achievements of their social hours.
+>2.Student's time in the work program.
+>2.Faculty use of laboratorys and it's equipments.

 ##   2.1 Product Perspective
 1. The software system will be independent and self-contained.